Senior Lecturer in EnglishCourse Coordinator, Bachelor of Arts

 - Invited speaker, Evelyn Waugh: Reader, Writer, Collector conference, Huntington Library, May 2017.

-Naomi’s research is motivated by a desire to understand the relationship between literature, history, and culture, whether material, literary, or environmental.
-Since completing a PhD on Evelyn Waugh, she has expanded her research in interwar and modernist literary culture, seeking to examine the ways in which literary texts and the apparatus of literary history (including the archive and the canon) represent, uphold, or challenge dominant economic, political, and affective paradigms.
+Naomi is motivated by a desire to understand the relationship between literature, history, and culture, whether social, material, or environmental.
+In researching interwar and modernist literary culture, Naomi seeks to examine the ways in which literary texts and the apparatus of literary history represent, uphold, or challenge dominant economic, political, and affective paradigms.
+With the School of Humanities’ Writing Lives team, Naomi is interested in critically examining life-writing to understand the ways in which diverse modes of life-writing (biography, oral history, microhistory, history of ideas, memoir, textual scholarship and personal writing) can lead to new types of knowledge.

 - 2015 Huntington Library Andrew W. Mellon Foundation Fellowship